Sheyyi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4-lastlines: It prints the last 10 lines of /etc/passwd.
 5-firstlines: It prints the first 10 lines of /etc/passwd.
 6-third_line: It prints the third line of a file.
+8-cwd_state: It saves the output of ls -la into a file.